top of page

 Roof Color and Resale Value

 If you’re planning to move in the next 5–10 years, shingle color becomes a strategic choice.
-It may not be the first thing buyers mention—but it sets the tone the moment they pull up.
+It may not be the first thing buyers mention.
+But it will set the tone the moment they pull up.

 According to surveys from the National Association of Realtors and real estate staging consultants: